 Ohio Campus Compact offers the following awards to our member campuses:

 The Charles J. Ping Student Service Award is designed to recognize and honor undergraduate students for their outstanding leadership and contributions to community service OR service-learning on their campus and within their community.
-Nominations will open soon for 2018.
-Please use the page link above for more information.
+Visit this page for more information.

 The David Hoch Memorial Award for Excellence in Service is designed to recognize and honor the outstanding work in service-learning and/or civic engagement by a faculty or staff member at an Ohio Campus Compact member institution.
-Nominations will open soon for 2018.
-Please use the page link above for more information.
+Visit this page for more information.

 Pay it Forward